fathyb/carbonyl/readme.md

   </tbody>
 </table>

-Carbonyl is a Chromium based browser built to run in a terminal.
-[Read the blog post](https://fathy.fr/carbonyl).
+Carbonyl is a Chromium based browser built to run in a terminal.[Read the blog post](https://fathy.fr/carbonyl).

-It supports pretty much all Web APIs including WebGL, WebGPU, audio and video playback, animations, etc..
+It supports pretty much all Web APIs including WebGL, WebGPU, audio and video playback, animations, etc.

 It's snappy, starts in less than a second, runs at 60 FPS, and idles at 0% CPU usage.
 It does not require a window server (i.e. works in a safe-mode console), and even runs through SSH.